Judge Faith

-Judge Faith is a syndicated American arbitration-based reality court show presided over by former Manhattan Assistant District Attorney Faith Jenkins.
+Judge Faith is an American syndicated arbitration-based reality court show presided over by former Manhattan Assistant District Attorney Faith Jenkins.
 The show premiered on September 22, 2014 and ran for 3 seasons until May 26, 2017.

 Judge Faith is produced by The Tornante Company and Trifecta Entertainment.
 Trifecta also handles all distribution and ad sales for the show.

 The court show ended production in 2017 and was cancelled in 2018 with reruns continuing until early September 2018.
-Jenkins took over judge duties for Divorce Court two years after Judge Faith ended its run.
+Jenkins and Bustamante took over judge and bailiff duties for Divorce Court two years after Judge Faith ended its run from 2020 to 2022.